|Bruce Lipton, PhD

 "Although I’m guilty until proven innocent…the trial is today and the hanging tomorrow, I can weather this storm."

-"Even if technically it’s not my fault, I’ll stay calm and apologise if I’m part of the problem."
+"Even if technically it’s not my fault, I’ll stay calm and apologize if I’m part of the problem."

 "Although he/she’s not blameless, I’ll find the useful reaction here."